 Diversity and Inclusion Policy and Plan Overview

-The Department of Journalism and Media Studies fosters diversity and inclusion in our faculty, staff, student body and curriculum.
+The Department of Journalism and Digital Communication fosters diversity and inclusion in our faculty, staff, student body and curriculum.
 We recognize global domestic groups that have experienced de facto or de jure discrimination or under representation in mass media.
 We make special efforts to bring individuals and perspectives from these groups into our curriculum, our classrooms and our conversations.

 Dimensions of diversity can include, but are not limited to, sex, race, age, national origin, ethnicity, gender identity and expression, intellectual and physical ability, sexual orientation, income, faith and non-faith perspectives, socio-economic status, political ideology, education, primary language, family status, military experience, cognitive style, and communication style.